 Such a basic visualization of life, yet so straight-forward.
 I love the concept.
 Pay attention to the things that are critical to your happiness.

 Spend time with your children.
 Spend time with your parents.
 Visit with grandparents.
 Take your spouse out to dinner.
 Play another 18 (golf).
 There will always be time to clean the house and mow the lawn.
+That doesn’t mean you don’t do those things.
+It’s a matter of when they need to get done.
+Be mindful.
+Prioritize.
 Trust me.

 Take care of the golf balls first—the things that really matter.
 Set your priorities.
 The rest is just sand.